foysalhossain12/Steganography-_CTF/README.md

-steghide can be installed with the command sudo apt install steghide
+#### Note :steghide can be installed with the command 👁️ sudo apt install steghide

+    Conclusion :

     steghide mainly use for extract or embeded file into .jpg file .
 But one can extract information from  audio / wav /mp3 file .
     So we can said that "Steghide  is  a  steganography  program  that  is able to hide data in various kinds of image- and audio-files"
     To embed emb.txt in cvr.jpg: